heydayle/telegram-vocabulary-saver/README.md

 - **Credentials missing** &mdash; Visit the options page and re-enter your bot token and chat ID.
 The background worker will reopen setup when values are missing.
 - **Telegram rejects the message** &mdash; Check the spoiler formatting and ensure your bot is added to the target chat.
 Errors are logged in the service worker console.

-### Privacy & Data Practices

-- **Data collection** &mdash; The extension does not collect, transmit, or sell any personal data.
-All words and definitions stay within the active tab until you confirm sending them to Telegram yourself.
-- **Stored information** &mdash; The Telegram bot token and chat ID you enter are saved with `chrome.storage.sync` so Chrome can sync them securely across your devices.
-No other data is persisted.
-- **Network requests** &mdash; The only outbound request made by the extension is to `https://api.telegram.org/bot<token>/sendMessage` so your approved bot can deliver the vocabulary entry to the configured chat.
-- **Third-party sharing** &mdash; No information is shared with parties other than Telegram, and the extension never accesses browsing history or content beyond the text you highlight.

 ## For Developers

 ### Project structure